-A recommendation is a type of post that provides a suggestion to another person.
+A recommendation (or sometimes a tip) is a type of post that provides a short suggestion to another person.
 Often this is prompted by someone posting a recommendation request however, this could be sent unsolicited.

 Request in Timeline

 If a user sees a recommendation request on Facebook, they can click a button to search for recommendations within the correct geographic area and select the place they would like to recommend.
 They can also type in some additional information about why they are recommending the place.

 All recommendations appear as items on the original recommendation request map as well as comments on the post, with a link preview about the location and the user's recommendation text.

 Yelp both prompts users to add tips (somewhat akin to short reviews or comments) of their favorite dishes, features, or ideas related to particular locations so that they're easily searchable or find-able by future visitors of those locations.
 Often these are useful to future new visitors and function like recommendations typically made by staff, wait staff, or others who may be more biased.